FCC performs midnight revocations of previous leadership’s ‘midnight regulations’

 Today multiple Bureaus retract—without a shred of explanation—several items released under the previous administration that focus on competition, consumer protection, cybersecurity and other issues core to the FCC’s mission…My office requested more than the allotted two days to review the dozen items released today.
 We were rebuffed.
 Then, we simply asked to have the Bureaus comply with the reasoned decision-making requirements of the APA.
 No deal.
 It is disappointing to see this Chairman engage in the same actions for which he criticized the prior Chairman.

-So what did Pai bury today in his midnight revocations?The zero-rating thing was put to bed with the questionable justification that it the FCC was aiming at “denying Americans free data.”
+So what did Pai bury today in his midnight revocations?The zero-rating thing was put to bed with the questionable justification that the FCC was aiming at “denying Americans free data.”
 The report now has “no legal or other meaning,” even though it never really had one.
 This revocation at least was expected; zero-rating is a part of the net neutrality debate, in which Pai is vociferously opposed to pretty much everything former Chairman Wheeler did.

 The other items are less explicable.
-The Public Safety & Homeland Security Bureau issued a 56-page white paper entitled “Cybersecurity Risk Reduction” on January 18th that addressed issues from internet-of-things security to reporting outages in submarine cables.
+The Public Safety & Homeland Security Bureau issued a 56-page white paper entitled “Cybersecurity Risk Reduction” on January 18th that addressed issues from Internet of Things security to reporting outages in submarine cables.
 It now has “no legal or other effect or meaning.”
 Why?
 Is it out of date?
 Is it somehow biased?
 The retraction letter gives no indication why this apparently informative report has been rendered officially null.

 A second paper filed on the 18th examines progress made in modernizing the E-rate program, which provides discounts to schools for internet connectivity, as a follow-up to orders filed by the FCC in 2014.